Ivshti/wcjs-prebuilt/README.md

 You can install the module for another platform than the one you're running - for example if you want to package your application for another OS.
 To do that, use the ``PLATFORM``, ``ARCH`` environment variables.

-For example, to install for Linux, use
+For example, to install for Windows under any OS, use
 ```
-ARCH=x86 PLATFORM=linux npm install wcjs-prebuilt
+PLATFORM=win32 ARCH=ia32 npm install wcjs-prebuilt
 ```

 In terms of runtimes, wcjs-prebuilt only supports **Electron**.
 Expect packages for nwjs and node.js in the future (PRs / forks would be appreciated).